 While Kirsten has moved on from PTA, we wish her and Mal all the best with their new lil’ monster — and their new daughter.

-After an early retirement in 2009, he discovered high-end headphones and have since written headphone and headphone-related reviews on Headfi.org and Dagogo.com.
+After early retirement in 2009, he discovered high-end headphones and has since written headphone and headphone-related reviews on Headfi.org and Dagogo.com.
 Over the years, Frank claims to have heard or owned just about every high-end headphone in the marketplace.
 His musical taste is mostly jazz, classical, and acoustic folk, but he admits he also listens to Classic Rock and other genres as well.
 While he no longer owns a vinyl-based system, he does have over 1500 CD’s of all types of music for his reviews.

 Shockingly, he doesn’t “do” vinyl, being utterly content with his ever-growing collection of music stored in lossless digital form.
 He is terrible at photography and apologizes in advance for the shoddy pictures he might force upon his hapless readers.
 Consider yourself warned.